 It seems that posting radar sensors, which provide drivers with their speed in comparison with the posted speed limits, results in a significant decrease in speeding, even when no tickets are issued.
-The article goes on to discuss some interesting ways that technology is using feedback loops and sensors to improve the way we live and work.
-See Rypple for some interesting technology that formalizes feedback loops in a business environment.

 Let’s say you wish to lose 20 pounds.
 You work hard for a week, and you get on the scale, excited to see how your efforts have paid off.
 And you find that your state-of-the-art scale, which provides your weight down to the hundredth of a pound, is glaringly, heartlessly informing you that you have only lost 0.65 – two thirds – of a pound.
 If you’re me, you lose all motivation and go to the McDonald’s drive-through for dinner, thus sabotaging your weight loss efforts.

 On the other hand, let’s say that instead of weighing yourself, you are using the fit of your clothing as a measure of your weight loss.
 Without the “cold, hard facts” you are more motivated to stay on your diet as you notice that, this morning, you were able to button the top button of your shirt, or that you didn’t pass out after zipping your jeans.